 The Staff filed its report on May 1, 2003.
 In its report, the Staff stated that, pursuant to the Commission's Order, interested parties were invited to participate in a work group to assist in making recommendations to the Commission regarding the provision of default service.
-According to the Staff, the work group met twice during March 2003, and focused on the questions posed by the Commission in its December 23, 2003, Order regarding the characteristics and components of default service by entities other than the incumbent utility during the capped rate period.
+According to the Staff, the work group met twice during March 2003, and focused on the questions posed by the Commission in its December 23, 2003, Order regarding the characteristics and components of default service and the challenge of establishing the provision of default service by entities other than the incumbent utility during the capped rate period.